kg-06/Prisoner_Dilemma_Simulator/README.md

 python main.py
 ```

-##### Note : By default it runs 10 rounds against each strategy, you can change it my changing rounds=x(desired value) in main.py file.
+##### Note : By default it runs 10 rounds against each strategy, you can change it by changing rounds=x(desired value) in main.py file.